-If you decide to acquire a life raft for your boat, Axopar Boats recommends that you stow it to the bow of the boat, so that it is easily accessible in case of emergency.
+If you decide to acquire a life raft for your boat, stow it to the bow of the boat, so that it is easily accessible in case of emergency.

 Using the life raft

 The life raft must be tied to the stern of the boat and prepared for use.